Posts: 13386 From: Houston, TX Registered: Nov 1999

 With firm contract pricing set at $12 million per flight (2003 dollars), the $1500 cost per pound to orbit will represent a new world record in the cost of access to space.

-Hello Robert, I appreciate you doing this post on SpaceX as I didn't know about them until you brought them to my attention.
+I appreciate this post on SpaceX as I didn't know about them until now.
 I went to their website which I found very interesting.

-Looks like the Falcon - with its Merlin engine - had a succesful ground truth test out at VAFB by an on-the-pad ignition and firing test.
+Looks like the Falcon - with its Merlin engine - had a successful ground truth test out at VAFB by an on-the-pad ignition and firing test.

 They're suggesting mid July-ish for a first attempt at launch?
 Good luck to the team out there.